RodricBr/Bash-Professional/README.md

 > These include: `$`, `!`, `&`, `\`, ` `(Space, which bash uses to delimit tokens) <br>

 - Note: The command substitution is very different from piping. <br>
-  Piping, allows us to redirect the output of one command, to the standard input of another.
+  Piping, allows us to redirect the output of one command, to the standard input of another. <br>
+  The Command Substitution creates a **SubShell** to execute the commands given.
 ```console
 $ echo $(ls /etc/X11)